-To explain to our school community the processes and procedures Frankston Special Developmental School (Frankston SDS) will use when planning and conducting camps, excursions and adventure activities for students.
+To explain to our school community the processes and procedures Frankston Special Developmental School (FSDS) will use when planning and conducting camps, excursions and adventure activities for students.

-This policy applies to all camps, excursions and adventure activities organised by Frankston SDS, regardless of whether or not they take place on or off school grounds.
+This policy applies to all camps, excursions organised by FSDS.
+This policy also applies to adventure activities organised by FSDS, regardless of whether or not they take place on or off school grounds, and to sleep overs.

 This policy does not apply to student workplace learning or intercampus travel.